-Petition asking the leader of the Council to intervene in the recent overruling of councillors attracts support from all throughout Camden
+Petition asking the leader of the Council to intervene in the recent overruling of councillors attracts support from all throughout Camden.
+Part 2 of 4 of a series of investigative articles into the controversy.

 Save Bloomsbury, along with other prominent organisations throughout Camden, have united to condemn the recent decision by Mr David Joyce, Director for Regeneration and Planning, to overrule the Members Briefing Panel.